 When Western Digital first released its Blue line of SSDs, it’s probably fair to say that they didn’t really make much of an impact.
-Not in the face of the mighty Samsung 850 Evo, at least, which still tops several Best SSD lists even today.
+Not in the face of the mighty Samsung 850 Evo, at least, which still tops several best of lists (including our own) even today.
 Now, thankfully, WD’s finally jumped on the 3D NAND bandwagon, making its latest Blue 3D NAND SSDs much more competitive.
 There’s still some way to go before they reach the same dizzying heights as Samsung’s new 860 Evo, but the key thing is that they’re much less expensive, potentially making them better buys for anyone looking to keep costs down.

 It’s also one and the same as SanDisk’s Ultra 3D SSD, giving you even more buying options as prices continue to fluctuate.
 WD acquired SanDisk in mid 2016, but decided to keep both brands going for the sake of their respective markets, with WD always having been better on the businessy side and SanDisk being bezzie mates with the general public.
 With both SSDs readily available online, however, the only thing you need to worry about is how much they both cost.

 Right now, that’s the WD Blue 3D NAND, and with claimed sequential read and write speeds of up to 550MB/s read and 525MB/s write, it could potentially be even better than the 860 Evo.
 Let’s find out how it fares in practice.

 Today, I’ve got the 250GB 2.5in WD Blue 3D NAND in for testing, but you can also find it in 500GB, 1TB and 2TB capacities in both 2.5in and NVMe form factors (with the 2TB NVMe model being a particularly tempting budget alternative to the ludicrously expensive Samsung 960 Pro).